leilamalihi/leilamalihi.github.io/_teaching/2015-spring-teaching-2.md

 <!-- #region nbgrader={"grade": true, "grade_id": "cell-16925a76b18a76fe", "locked": false, "points": 1, "schema_version": 3, "solution": true, "task": false} -->
 K-Means works best for datasets in which clusters have the same circular shape and the same amount of datapoints per cluster.
 Opposed to a Mixture of Gaussians, in which the different distributions/clusters are weighted and the standard deviations may differ between distributions and also between different dimensions, in K-Means the variance is fixed and the same metric is used for all clusters.

-In this example inter- and intra cluster variance varies together with the number of datapoints per cluster.

 Moreover, the outcome of K-Means is a local minima, depending on the random initialization of the cluster centers.
 This local minimal may not be the global optimum.
 <!-- #endregion -->